davecb/Play-it-Again-Sam/cmd/runLoadTest/runLoadTest.md

 -host-header string
 * add a Host: header
   Some sites require a host header (eg, when you are using an IP address in the URL).
-This sets it
+This sets it.

 -serialize
 * serialize load